root-project/web/install/build_from_source.md

 | LLVM_BUILD_TYPE | STRING | Build type for the bundled LLVM.
 It is used to set the CMAKE_BUILD_TYPE for the /interpreter/ subdirectory |

 ### External libraries

-> TODO: do users need to know about the actual CMake variables?

 ROOT requires a number of external libraries that the CMake system needs to locate.
 The list of externals depends on the build options that have been enabled.
 CMake will look for these third party products at a number of standard places in your system but the user can influence the search by setting some environment variables before invoking the CMake command or by setting package specific CMake variables to their exact location.